lfoppiano/document-qa/README.md

 Additionally, this frontend provides the visualisation of named entities on LLM responses to extract <span stype="color:yellow">physical quantities, measurements</span> (with [grobid-quantities](https://github.com/kermitt2/grobid-quantities)) and <span stype="color:blue">materials</span> mentions (with [grobid-superconductors](https://github.com/lfoppiano/grobid-superconductors)).

-The conversation is backed up by a sliding window memory (top 4 more recent messages) that help refers to information previously discussed in the chat.
+The conversation is kept in memory up by a buffered sliding window memory (top 4 more recent messages) and the messages are injected in the context as "previous messages".

 **Demos**:
  - (on HuggingFace spaces): https://lfoppiano-document-qa.hf.space/